 Located a few miles south of Kapalua, Napili Beach is perfect for swimming and snorkeling since outer reefs protect the shores from large swells.

-Meet green sea turtles, the frequent guests of the beach, while swimming or snorkeling in Honokeana Cove.
+Meet the green sea turtles of Maui, the frequent guests of the beach, while swimming or snorkeling in Honokeana Cove.

 Level up your dining experience in nearby Merriman’s or book a room at Napili Kai Beach Resort, one of Maui’s top resorts, to get access to the full range of facilities and experience a luxurious beach-cation!

 ** Disclaimer: This beach is rather unsafe and is the result of many deaths and a lot of people being injured.
 Please do not visit without an expert or at all.

 Kaihalulu Beach is one of Hana’s hidden gems, and it should be on your Maui bucket list if you are after one-of-a-kind beach views.

 In order to get to the beach, you need permission since the trail (a steep and dangerous one along the cliff) crosses private property.